Secret police

-Secret police (or political police) are intelligence, security or police agencies that engage in covert operations against a government's political, religious, or social opponents and dissidents.
+Secret police (or political police) are police, intelligence or security agencies that engage in covert operations against a government's political, ideological or social opponents and dissidents.
 Secret police organizations are characteristic of authoritarian and totalitarian regimes.
 They protect the political power of a dictator or regime and often operate outside the law to repress dissidents and weaken political opposition, frequently using violence.
+They may enjoy legal sanction to hold and charge suspects without ever identifying their organization.